 Working with vendors and VPATs

-Before purchasing any IT products, departments should follow these steps:
+Before purchasing any IT product, departments should follow these steps:

 2. Review the VPAT.